boomerang-io/gatsby-theme-boomerang/README.md

 The Gatsby Boomerang theme includes all the configuration you need to build a site with Boomerang and the [Carbon Design System](https://www.carbondesignsystem.com).

+## Getting started

+1. Install `yarn` if you don't have it
+2. `yarn install` at the root of the project (not for each package)
+3. `yarn dev` to start the example app
+4. Make changes to the example sample content docs or the theme to see changes

 ## Commands

 ### yarn dev